All Features

 A complete workflow from intake to published decision

-One workflow, end to end
+One workflow, start to finish

 Set up the session, gather input, review evidence, decide, publish, and carry the result forward without rebuilding the process in separate tools.